danutzcodrescu/video-delay-fast-playback-chrome-extension/Readme.md

 - [ ] add ui to define initial playback speed and desired playback speed
 - [ ] add ui to define other websites other than egghead.io
+- [ ] pack it and release it to chrome store